SebastianGalo/slowtech_midi_controller/README.md

 - Toggle button sending midi at release.
 Choosable?

-- Also to multiplex buttons and to show potentiometer value at an oled display.
+- Also to multiplex buttons and to show potentiometer value as a graph bar at an 128x64px oled display.

 # open source is key